Pleiades star cluster, aka Seven Sisters | EarthSky.org

 Legend of the Lost Pleiad.
 Most people see 6, not 7, Pleiades stars in a dark country sky.

 However, the story about the lost 7th Pleiad harbors a universal theme.
-The astronomer Robert Burnham Jr. finds the lost Pleaid myth prevalent in the star lore of European, African, Asian, Indonesian, Native American and Aboriginal Australian populations.
+The astronomer Robert Burnham Jr. found the lost Pleaid myth prevalent in the star lore of European, African, Asian, Indonesian, Native American and Aboriginal Australian populations.

-Moreover, Burnham suggests the “lost Pleiad” may have basis in fact.
+Moreover, Burnham suggested that the “lost Pleiad” may have basis in fact.
 After all, modern astronomy has found that the 7th brightest Pleiades star – Pleione – is a complicated and hard-to-understand “shell star” that goes through numerous permutations.
 These changes cause this star to vary in brightness.

 Plus people with exceptional eyesight have been known to see many more stars in the Pleiades cluster.
 Claims go up as high as 20 stars.
-Miss Agnes Clerke reports that Maestlin, the tutor of Kepler, mapped out 11 Pleiades stars before the invention of the telescope.
+Agnes Clerke, an astronomer and writer in the late 1800s, reported that Michael Maestlin, the mentor of Johannes Kepler, mapped out 11 Pleiades stars before the invention of the telescope.

-However, you must be willing to spend time under a dark, moonless sky to see more than 6 or 7 Pleaides stars.
+To see more than 6 or 7 Pleaides stars, you must have very good eyesight (or a pair of binoculars).
+And you must be willing to spend time under a dark, moonless sky.
 Stephen O’Meara, a dark-sky connoisseur, claims that eyes dark-adapted for 30 minutes are 6 times more sensitive to light than eyes dark-adapted for 15 minutes.
 The surest way to see additional Pleiades stars is to look at this cluster through binoculars or low power in a telescope.

 Pleiades as calendar, in history and in modern science.
 Historically, the Pleiades have served as a calendar for many civilizations.
 The Greek name “Pleiades” probably means “to sail.”
 In the ancient Mediterranean world, the day that the Pleaides cluster first appeared in the morning sky before sunrise announced the opening of the navigation season.